forestgrape/coronavirus/spread_analyses.md

 ## Spread Situations
 **[in work]**
-Spread situations and patterns of Covid-19 both observed and described in literature.
+Spread situations and patterns of Covid-19 both observed and described in literature are discussed.

+### Spread Situations Summary
 Nearly all observed spread events are indoors, except football matches with visitors.
+The reason is likely that many football stadiums are constructed to prevent draughts and the matches often took (take) place in the evening.
+On the other hand, in situations with crowded events during the day in unconfined settings (e.g. demonstrations or crowded swimming pools) no increased spread was observed.

 ### Indoor Social Settings
 * [Contact Tracing in Hong Kong](#summary-adamwu) revealed that transmission in social settings (bars, weddings, temples) was associated with more secondary cases than households.